Topological Phases with Average Symmetries: the Decohered, the Disordered, and the Intrinsic: Average SPT: generalities

-We define two SRE ensembles (call them $\{H_I,|\Omega_I\rangle\}$ and $\{H'_I,|\Omega'\rangle\}$) to be in the same ASPT phase if $\{H_I\}$ can be continuously deformed to $\{H'_I\}$ while keeping all the conditions listed above throughout the deformation: (a) the disorder potentials remain short-range correlated; (b) the symmetries (both exact and average) are not broken explicitly or spontaneously; and (c) the ground states remain short-range entangled.
+We define two SRE ensembles (call them $\{H_I,|\Omega_I\rangle\}$ and $\{H'_I,|\Omega'\rangle\}$) to be in the same ASPT phase if $\{H_I\}$ can be continuously deformed\footnote{Here by ``continuous deformation'' we consider varying parameters in the Hamiltonian and disorder distribution, while maintaining the system at ground state.
+In gapped clean system this is equivalent to an adiabatic time-evolution from $H$ to $H'$.
+However, in disordered systems the two notions may not be equivalent due to rare local resonances during adiabatic evolution\cite{KhemaniNandkishoreSondhi}.} to $\{H'_I\}$ while keeping all the conditions listed above throughout the deformation: (a) the disorder potentials remain short-range correlated; (b) the symmetries (both exact and average) are not broken explicitly or spontaneously; and (c) the ground states remain short-range entangled.
 We note that the conditions imposed here are slightly simpler than those originally discussed in Ref.~\cite{MaWangASPT}, and in Appendix~\ref{App:DefASPT} we show that they are largely equivalent.

 The disordered bosonic ASPT, as defined above, with symmetry $\tilde{G}=A\times G$ ($A$ being exact and $G$ being average) are classified (see Ref.~\cite{MaWangASPT} and Appendix \ref{App: spectral sequence}) by